James Collinsworth

-James Thompson Collinsworth (1802 – July 11, 1838) was an American-born Texian lawyer and political figure in early history of the Republic of Texas.
+James Thompson Collinsworth (1802 – July 11, 1838) was an American-born Texan lawyer and politician prominent in early history of the Republic of Texas.

 Early life

 Collinsworth was born in 1802 Davidson County, Tennessee.
 His father, Edward Collinsworth, served in the American Revolutionary War and the War of 1812.
 His sister, Susan, married Mark R. Cockrill, a large planter known as the "Wool King of the World".

 Career

 Collinsworth served as the United States Attorney for the Western District of Tennessee.

-Collinsworth served as a signer of the Texas Declaration of Independence, the first chief justice of the Supreme Court of the Republic of Texas, and an interim Secretary of State of Texas.
+Collinsworth served as a signer of the Texas Declaration of Independence, the first chief justice of the Supreme Court of the Republic of Texas, and as the acting Secretary of State of Texas.

 Collinsworth was candidate during the 1838 Republic of Texas presidential election against Mirabeau B. Lamar.

 Death and legacy

-Collinsworth drowned after falling from a steamboat into Galveston Bay.
+On July 11, 1838, just days after his Presidential Campaign was reported, Collinsworth drowned after falling from a steamboat into Galveston Bay.
+It is usually suspected that he committed suicide.
 His body was found on Bolivar Peninsula and taken by boat upstream along Buffalo Bayou to Houston, where he lay in state at the Texas Capitol.
 He was interred at Founders Memorial Cemetery in Houston.

 Collingsworth County, Texas and Collingsworth Street in Houston, were both posthumously named in his honor, even though both were misspelled.